The lens is the most important factor in the image quality of a landscape astrophoto.

 All of these lenses are relatively affordable and score above 1,000 with the calculations on the chart above.
 I use the score of 1000 or higher as a criteria for an excellent lens because it’s the score of a 14mm f/2.8, which is my most used lens for astrophotography.
 The equivalent focal length and f/number lenses from the major manufacturers like Sigma, Tokina, Nikon, Sony, and Canon will also work great, just use the lens charts above as a guide in your decisions.

 Aberration is another word for defect, deviation or imperfection in the lens.
-While not necessarily the sharpest lenses available on the market, one of the primary benefits of the Samyang/Rokinon/Bower lenses is that they are well corrected for coma and astigmatism aberrations which results in photos where the stars appear properly as pinpoints, especially at low f/numbers.
+While not necessarily the sharpest lenses available on the market, one of the primary benefits of the Samyang/Rokinon/Bower lenses is that they are generally well corrected for coma and astigmatism aberrations which results in photos where the stars appear properly as pinpoints, especially at low f/numbers.
 Many fast lenses can tend to blur or stretch the stars at the edges of the frame, creating “coma” comet-like shapes of the stars.
 While most of the photography generally call stretched looking stars “coma” no matter the cause, there are a number of different aberrations that can cause stretched looking stars, the most common being comatic aberration, astigmatism, and chromatic aberration or a combination of all of them.
 See the Canon 28mm f/1.8 image below for an example of sagittal astigmatism.
 Astrophotography is particularly sensitive to this effect because of the pinpoint light sources of the stars and that we tend to shoot at lower f/numbers where stronger aberrations will be present.

 Coma and astigmatism is very common in digital camera lenses especially fast prime lenses.
 I’m constantly on the look out for the best new lenses for astrophotography and Rokinon/Samyang has had the best track record so far.
 If your lens seems to show coma aberration and you’re using a really low f/number like f/1.4 or f/1.8, try stopping down a little bit to f/2.0 or f/2.8.
 By stopping down and closing the aperture a little bit, you can reduce the effect of aberration.